jamesbvaughan/jamesbvaughan.com/content/posts/youtube-mystery-graveyard/index.md

 If I end up putting a system like that in place, I'll come back here to document it in case anyone else is interested in using it.

+---

+_update_: r721 on Hacker News
+[pointed out](https://news.ycombinator.com/item?id=42635824) that I could use the Internet Archive to look up archived snapshots of these video pages (fortunately, YouTube leaves the original video URLs on the playlist page) and it seems to work well!